-If you have any questions please contact the HPC training specialist Katerina Michalickova.
+If you have any questions please contact the training coordinator Katerina Michalickova.
 We also welcome suggestions regarding new training topics.

-The course will provide participants with a hands-on introduction to the HPC systems at the College.
-The class is intended for HPC newbies, we'll start with the very basics of cluster computing.
-After an introductory part, we'll log into the cx1 system for guided exercises that will require some prior knowledge of command line and shell scripting.
+The three-hour course provides a hands-on introduction to the HPC systems at the College.
+It is intended for HPC newbies; we'll start with the very basics of cluster computing.
+After the introductory part, we'll log in for guided practice.

 - file transfer